Skip to Content

 AnnotationBracket-style noteComments and documentation

-Diagrams can be panned, zoomed, and support both horizontal (left-to-right) and vertical (top-to-bottom) layouts.
+React Flow diagrams can be panned and zoomed and support both horizontal and vertical layouts.

 💬